 We take a close look at ergonomics at work.
 Use our fact check to find out which risk factors lurk in everyday working life, which occupational groups are particularly at risk and what you should bear in mind when assessing the risks.

-Fact check: What you should know about ergonomics in the workplace
+Fact check: What you should know about ergonomics at the workplace

 Why is good ergonomics so important in the workplace?